Chart Color Schemes

 Petersham features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Petersham's dwelling structures, as per the latest Census, consisted of 22.6% houses and 77.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Petersham's dwelling structure, as per the latest Census, consisted of 22.6% houses and 77.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
 Home ownership in Petersham was at 19.7%, with mortgaged dwellings at 28.7% and rented ones at 51.6%.
-The median monthly mortgage repayment was $2,900, higher than Sydney metro's average of $2,427.
-The median weekly rent in Petersham was $450, compared to Sydney metro's $470.
-Nationally, Petersham's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+The median monthly mortgage repayment in Petersham was $2,900, higher than Sydney metro's average of $2,427.
+The median weekly rent in Petersham was $450, slightly above Sydney metro's figure of $470.
+Nationally, Petersham's mortgage repayments were significantly higher at $2,900 compared to the Australian average of $1,863, while rents were substantially higher at $450 compared to the national figure of $375.

 Frequently Asked Questions - Housing